mikesmallhelp/wacat/README.md

 ### Detect HTTP errors

-wacat can detect HTTP errors between browser and server.
-For example if the button in the example application below is pushed the HTTP 500 error occurs.
+wacat can detect HTTP errors occurring between the browser and the server.
+For example, in the application shown below, clicking the button triggers an HTTP 500 error:

 ![](doc/http-500-picture-1.png)

 ![](doc/http-500-picture-2.png)

-An example about this is:
+You can test this scenario with the following command:

 ```
 wacat test https://mikesmallhelp-test-application-http-500-error.vercel.app/
 ```
+The command output might look like this:
 ```
 Testing in url: https://mikesmallhelp-test-application-http-500-error.vercel.app/.
 Please wait...